SepehrMohammady/LedgerWell/README.md

 ### 💾 Data Management & Privacy
 - **100% local data storage** using AsyncStorage - no cloud dependencies
 - Complete privacy - your data never leaves your device
+- **Excel export functionality** - Export all accounts and transactions to Excel files
 - Robust data persistence and recovery
 - Reset all data functionality with confirmation
 - No tracking, no analytics, no data collection